 - Resource Centre

-Enrolments for Years 1 to 6 students in 2018/2019 – Parents wishing to enrol students in Years 1 to 6 for 2018/2019 need to make an appointment at our school office for an interview.
+Enrolments for Prep to Year 6 students in 2019 – Parents wishing to enrol students in Prep to Year 6 for 2019 need to make an appointment at our school office for an interview.
 Please contact us on 8766 3100.
 Enrolments are only taken for families who reside within the school’s designated neighbourhood area.

 2020 Prep Enrolments